qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ## The Dürr–Høyer Algorithm
-A brief introduction to the Dürr–Høyer Algorithm can be derived from the Quantum Minimum Searching Algorithm outlined in 'A quantum algorithm for finding the minimum' [(1)]:
+A brief introduction to the Dürr–Høyer Algorithm can be derived from the Quantum Minimum Searching Algorithm outlined in 'A quantum algorithm for finding the minimum' as summarized below.
+If you would like to read the paper in all of its glory, there is a link here:[(1)].

-Dürr and Høyer propose a computationally efficient routine to find the minimum of a table of distinct unsorted integers.
-The algorithm is as follows:

 1. Choose an integer (y) uniformly at random between 0...N-1, where N = flattened table length